 The presence of plants increased the soil porosity, as also shown by Helliwell et al., (2017) specifically in rhizosphere soil at 12 µm resolution.
-Where perennial vegetation was present, this had a greater impact than annual plants and bare fallow at both core and aggregate scales.
-The grassland treatment had not been ploughed for 60 years and contained a very low number of stones (Fig 1c) hence, the proportion of larger pores is most likely to have been induced by the diversity of plants and their inputs and the associated presence of soil biota.
-At both scales, grassland showed a greater range of pore sizes compared to arable or fallow (Figs 2a and b) which could be attributed to the presence of a greater diversity of roots, carbon inputs and microorganisms (Hirsch et al., 2009).
+Where perennial vegetation was present, this had a greater impact than annual plants interspersed by tilling and bare fallow at both core and aggregate scales.
+The grassland treatment had not been ploughed for at least 150 years and contained a very low number of stones (Fig 1c) hence, the proportion of larger pores is most likely to have been induced by the diversity of plants and their inputs and the associated presence of soil biota.
+At both scales, grassland soil showed a greater range of pore sizes compared to arable or fallow (Figs 2a and b) which may be attributed to the presence of a greater diversity of roots, carbon inputs and microorganisms (Hirsch et al., 2009).
 Under the arable treatment, the frequency of stones was greater than other management systems.
 The presence of stones could be accounted for as a result of the regular ploughing of the soil over the past 60 years which brought them to the soil surface (Rossi et al., 2013).
 Another recent long-term experiment showed that under no-till soils have a significantly lower percent of macro-pores than in soils subjected to a chisel plough (Ambert-Sanchez et al., 2016), which corroborates the observation of the highest proportion of largest pores under the arable compared to grassland and fallow at the core scale.
 The arable treatments showed fewer larger pores at the aggregate scale which emphasizes that ploughing apparently introduced a greater macro-porosity at the core scale.

-At the core scale, grassland systems had a greater surface density for the smallest pores (Fig. 2c), meaning that the surface of the pore-solid interface was more accessible to the micro-organisms and roots, which would be beneficial for water and nutrient uptake.
+At the core scale, grassland systems had a greater surface density for the smallest pores (Fig. 2c), implying that the pore-solid interface was more accessible to micro-organisms and roots, which would be beneficial for water and nutrient uptake.
 In contrast, the surface density of all pores was lowest under arable management which could be due to the disturbance of the machinery but also the presence of stones because the morphology of a stone has a smoother edge than a pore.
-At the aggregate scale, the treatments involving plants had a greater surface density of all pores than the bare fallow soil.
+At the aggregate scale, treatments involving plants had a greater surface density of all pores than bare fallow soil.
 However, the surface density values were very low, therefore even though the treatment effects were relatively different from each other they had almost no effect on the surface density at that scale.

 For the clay soil, the plant inputs, such as roots and organic matter, and the microbial community differences (Hirsch et al., 2009) may play an important role in governing the pore structure associated with a greater porosity, diversity of pore sizes and connectivity of the system.

 The volume of interest (VOI) was derived from the region of interest (ROI).
 VOI was used to model the water saturation of the volume and the ROI was used to calculate the pore characteristics using QuantIm.
 At the core scale, basic pore characteristics were significantly linearly correlated but absolute values were different.
-These disparities are likely due to the heterogeneous distribution of the pores within ROI, but given the correlation, this is admissible for comparative purposes to study treatment effects.
+These disparities are likely due to the heterogeneous distribution of the pores within ROI, but given the correlation, it is admissible for comparative purposes to study treatment effects.
 At the aggregate scale, VOI porosity was congruent with ROI porosity (data not shown).